-A single Letter of Intent (LOI) is required for each application and must be received by the deadline listed in Part IV, E. Only those applicants for which an LOI has been received by the due date are eligible to submit an application under this FOA.
+A single Letter of Intent (LOI) is required for each application and must be received by the deadline listed in Section IV, F. Only those applicants for which an LOI has been received by the due date are eligible to submit an application under this FOA.
 DOE uses LOIs to identify reviewers.
 Therefore applicants are requested to submit an LOI only when there is serious intent for submission of an application.

-Applicants are limited to submitting a total of ten different LOI under this FOA and each LOI must be uniquely responsive to the topic and subtopic to which it is submitted.
-Duplicate LOI's (those containing essentially similar abstracts) will not be accepted to this FOA, only the last submission will be accepted.
-If more than ten LOI's are received under this FOA, only the last ten LOI's received will be accepted.
-Please refer to Part IV, B. for LOI content guidance.
+Applicants are limited to submitting a total of 10 different LOIs under this FOA and each LOI must be uniquely responsive to the topic and subtopic to which it is submitted.
+Duplicate LOIs (those containing essentially similar abstracts) will not be accepted to this FOA, only the last submission will be accepted.
+If more than 10 LOIs are received under this FOA, only the last 10 LOIs received will be accepted.
+Please refer to Section IV, B. for LOI content guidance.